andrewhunt21/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. it allows you to grab the current url using hook.
-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? it's a way to make sure the form is filled out in ways that are required
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. it lets you test components as you go to make sure they work before breaking whole app

 ## Instructions